Gulshan Grover

 Gulshan Grover (born 21 September 1955) is an Indian actor and film producer who has appeared in over 100 films.
 He is popularly known as the "Bad Man" of Hindi cinema because of his ability to create an impact with his negative roles in films.

 Early life

-Grover holds a post graduate degree from Delhi's Shri Ram College of Commerce and was associated with ‘Little Theatre Group’ for a long time before launching into the Hindi film industry.
+Grover was born into a Punjabi family in New Delhi to a Hindu father and a Sikh mother.
+He holds a post graduate degree from Delhi's Shri Ram College of Commerce and was associated with ‘Little Theatre Group’ for a long time before launching into the Hindi film industry.